Liz McHardy, MBA – Partner

 Susan is an accomplished sustainability strategist with proficiencies in strategic planning, engagement, and research on environmental and social issues.
 She is a seasoned environmental professional with over a decade of expertise in systems thinking, ecological conservation, implementation and process design and project leadership.
 Her expertise is in collaborative planning projects that engage communities in the design, delivery and ultimately ownership of their strategic and sustainability plans.
 Susan has led dozens of sustainability planning processes over the past decade, including community, corporate and higher education/academic/or institution plans.

-Jamie is CFO and partner at Lura and has over 9 years of financial and business management experience.
+Jamie is CFO and partner at Lura and has over 13 years of financial and business management experience.
 He is responsible for the day-to-day and long term financial planning and success of the business.
 His business philosophy mirrors his personal philosophy and that is to deal with people and finances with integrity and honesty.
-He has an undergraduate degree from King’s College at the University of Western Ontario and holds various board member positions with a number of volunteer and committee groups across the GTHA.
+Jamie is also a registered real estate salesperson practicing in Hamilton and area (jamiemchardy.com).
+He has an undergraduate degree from King’s College at the University of Western Ontario and has held various board member positions with a number of volunteer and committee groups across the GTHA.

 Senior Consultants and Associates

 Jim is an accomplished professional with proficiency in project management, facilitation processes, community engagement, transportation and land use policy development and strategic planning.
 Jim has designed and implemented hundreds of community engagement programs throughout Ontario with communities, municipalities and the provincial government.
 Prior to working at Lura, Jim served as Provincial Stewardship Coordinator for the Ontario Ministry of Natural Resources, where he designed and facilitated multi-stakeholder sessions for the forty community Stewardship Councils across southern and central Ontario.

 Michelle Dagnino, MA, LLB/JD – Senior Engagement Specialist